Home

 • But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you."

-But these scriptures do not mean that we are to go naked and not work to get money to buy clothing, supposing that God will miraculously provide clothing.
-Nor do these scriptures pertain to placing heavy burdens on our family after we are deceased, supposing that God will miraculously support our wives and children.
+But these Scriptures do not mean that we are to go naked or not work and save in order to get money to buy clothing, housing, and food for the week supposing that God will miraculously provide these things for us.
+Nor do these Scriptures pertain to placing heavy burdens on our family after we are deceased, supposing that God will miraculously support our wives and children.
 Instead, they pertain to being unnecessarily anxious or careful about working and providing for "our own" future in this temporal world, because we are strangers and Pilgrims here.
-God is still on the throne and always in total control.
-Our positions in life and conditions in which we live are totally in His hands.
-But that doesn't mean that we tempt Him by not working, keeping food or providing.
-These type passages are not about the agape or charity for others that we should have, they are about being anxious for ourselves and needlessly worrying about the future.
-On the other hand, Insurance is not about worry (or it shouldn't be), it is about prudent stewardship.
-These verses in no wise support any idea of Christians not providing for their family because they trust that God will do it.
-Indeed the faithful Christian knows that God will do it, but He will most likely do it through our work, or the work of others.
-Matthew chapter 6 dictates to us that the kingdom of God must be our chief care and principal endeavour, and that God will supply all our needs.
-That doesn't say, nor mean that as Christians we are to neglect prudent planning and care for our family.
+God is still on the throne and so is always in total control.
+Our position in life and the conditions in which we live are ultimately totally in His hands.
+That doesn't mean that we tempt Him by not working, not keeping food in stock, or not providing for our family.
+These types of passages are not about the agape or charity for others that we should have, they are about being anxious and needlessly worrying about things which we have no control over.
+On the other hand, insurance is not about worry (or it shouldn't be), it is about prudent stewardship.
+These verses in no way support any idea of Christians not providing for their family because they trust that God will do it.
+Indeed the faithful Christian knows that God will do it, but He will most likely do it through our work in providing.
+Matthew chapter 6 dictates to us that the Kingdom of God must be our chief care and principal endeavor and that God will supply all our needs.
+That doesn't say, nor does it mean that as Christians we are to neglect prudent planning and care for our family.
+Far from being an example of faith, that would be a denial of faith.

 1st Timothy 5:8